My desk has spaghetti on it

 Who I need to pay, who I can put off until next month

-that my daughter should consider Pratt even though she wants to be a journalist
+that my daughter should consider Pratt even though she

-They’ll be reshuffled and eventually filed or thrown away
+They’ll be reshuffled and eventually filed or thrown

 Not like tree leaves